Felixls/Spendee-Android/README.md

 # Spendee-Android

-Android client for Spendee that uses a REST API from the Spendee Web App to track expenses and incomes easly on android mobile devices
+An Android application developed with Java in Android studio that implements the spendee Json REST API to add incomes and expenses to the spendee expense tracking web application